Christ Church Cathedral is the large, heritage and beautiful Anglican cathedral at the corner of Burrard Street and Georgia in downtown Vancouver.

 CHURCH SERVICES & COVID-19

 In response to the coronavirus outbreak and government orders not to hold events, the Anglican Diocese of New Westminster cancelled all public worship services as of March 18th, 2020.
+A few months later the cathedral resumed in-person services, although registration was required and each session was limited to 40 people.
+Later in the year, however, all in-person religious gatherings in BC were again cancelled.

 Christ Church Cathedral